Tag Cloud

 3. Get Text from Articles (This step pulls out the text from your RSS feeds and saves it to a text file)

-4. Text to Audio File (Have OSX read your new text file and save it to an audio file.
+4. Text to Audio File (Have MacOS read your new text file and save it to an audio file.
 Be sure to select the voice of the file, I suggest Alex, and where you want to save it)

 If you’d like to import the new audio file into iTunes you can add the step: Import Files into iTunes.